simzard/Threads-1-All-exercises/README.md

 ## Textual answers to the questions in the exercises:

+##Exercise 2 (Race condition)

+**Question**: Explain what happens?

+**Answer**: What happens is that since the Even.next() method is NOT atomic, part of the
+    increments can occur in both threads, whhich means that when one thread is done with its call to Even.next() another thread might be incrementing its value at the same time.
+This could result in various increments from 0 up till 4 before the next test is done! this is also the cause of uneven numbers.

+**Question**: How common is the problem?

+**Answer**: I would say that it is very common.
+In every multithreaded application, we must remember to protect our data with synchronization. :)

 ##Exercise 3 (Blocking the GUI-thread)

 **Question**: What is the obvious problem with this solution?